 Buying a foreclosed house can be an affordable way to buy a home.
 But first, here are four things to consider before you start shopping.
 Get Help From a Real Estate Broker Who Specializes in Foreclosed Homes Some real estate brokers and agents have relationships with banks, and broker the selling of the banks’ foreclosed […] Read More

 Short selling allows you to avoid foreclosure on a home.
 Unfortunately, there is no way to avoid the damage a short sale does to your credit score.
 A short sale can knock as much as 160 points off your credit score.
-Like a foreclosure, a short sale is considered a derogatory item and it will […] Read More
+[Offer: If you need help fixing your credit, Lexington Law may be able help. […] Read More

 Are you getting ready to sell your home, but wonder if it will affect your credit?
 Selling your home could impact your credit in a few key ways.
 Let’s take a look… Impact On Your Payment History Having a mortgage with a positive payment history is a big plus for your credit.
 When you sell […] Read More

 Looking for a way to refinance your home when you have bad or blemished credit?
 You do have refinancing options and you don’t need perfect credit to qualify.
-Check Out HARP 2 One option to consider is HARP 2, the revamped federal Home Affordable Refinance Program.
-There are no loan-to-value restrictions in this refinancing program. […] Read More
+[Offer: Your credit score may be low due to credit report errors.
+You can work on your credit score with help from Lexington Law.
+Learn more about […] Read More

 When it comes to buying a real estate investment property, the first deal is the hardest.
 I know this from personal experience.
 I kept talking about buying a rental property for several years until my husband finally took the initiative, found a property, and made me buy it.
 Read More